-As of December 31, 2023 and 2022, the Plan and the BD 401(k) Plan participated in the Trust.
+As of December 31, 2024 and 2023, the Plan and the BD 401(k) Plan participated in the Master Trust.

-Fidelity Management Trust Company is the trustee of the Trust (the Trustee) and Fidelity Workplace Services, LLC is the Plan's record-keeper and custodian.
+Fidelity Management Trust Company is the trustee of the Master Trust (the Trustee) and Fidelity Workplace Services, LLC is the Plan's record-keeper and custodian.

 The Administrative Committee consists of certain employees of the Parent Company and administers the Plan.
-Banco Popular de Puerto Rico serves as the trustee of the Plan, as Puerto Rico requires a local bank to be the Plan Trustee.
+Banco Popular de Puerto Rico serves as the trustee of the Plan, as Puerto Rico requires a local bank to be the Plan's Trustee.